CancerRxGene/gdsctools/doc/source/quickstart.rst

 The ANOVA class
 ----------------

 Before starting, just a few words about the underlying stastistical analysis.
 On one hand, we have an IC50 file.
 It contains IC50s measured for :math:`N_d` drugs and :math:`N_c` cell lines.
 Each combination of drug and cell line has a unique measured IC50.
 On the other hand, one should also provide a data file with genomic features with the same set of :math:`$N_c$` cell lines.
 The other dimension being the :math:`N_f` genomic features (e.g. mutation).
-A default set of 680 genomic features is provided and automatically fetched in the following examples.
+A default set of about 50 genomic features is provided and automatically fetched in the following examples.
+You may also provide your own data set as an input.
+Note that all examples here below use the default file provided within **GDSCTools** software.

 .. seealso:: More details about the genomic features data format can be found in the :ref:`data` section.